luopio/foghorn/README.md

 Watches your database for changes and notifies listening clients through websockets.

-I.e. you do this in your client javascript:
+I.e. you start a Foghorn server and connect to it in your client javascript:
 ```js
   // Set the address to your running foghorn server.
 As we are on websockets,
   // no funky cross-domain settings are required.